Python-PyQt/PyQt6-Docs/descriptions/QtOpenGL/QOpenGLShaderProgram-c.rst

 :sip:ref:`~PyQt6.QtOpenGL.QOpenGLShader` and :sip:ref:`~PyQt6.QtOpenGL.QOpenGLShaderProgram` shelter the programmer from the details of compiling and linking vertex and fragment shaders.

 The following example creates a vertex shader program using the supplied source ``code``.
-Once compiled and linked, the shader program is activated in the current `QOpenGLContext <https://doc.qt.io/qt-6/gui-changes-qt6.html#qopenglcontext>`_ by calling :sip:ref:`~PyQt6.QtOpenGL.QOpenGLShaderProgram.bind`:
+Once compiled and linked, the shader program is activated in the current :sip:ref:`~PyQt6.QtGui.QOpenGLContext` by calling :sip:ref:`~PyQt6.QtOpenGL.QOpenGLShaderProgram.bind`:

 .. literalinclude:: ../../../snippets/qtbase-src-opengl-doc-snippets-code-src_gui_qopenglshaderprogram.py
     :lines: 63-70